bumbeishvili/GeoWordsDatabase/sub-data/only-words/readme.md

-Folder contains only unique english encoded words in .csv format
+Folder contains only unique english encoded words in .csv format and also sqlite db file

 This data was extracted with the folowing command